-Since system engineering involve different layers and different perspectives, projects will have to arbitrage between risks beaten by different rhythms:
+Since there is no reason to assume that these different contexts are governed by a single time-frame, engineering projects will have to arbitrage between risks beaten by different rhythms:

 - Business events can be grouped along two frequency waves: short, for market opportunities, and long, for an organization’s continuity.